 The 27-year-old husband and father of five didn’t hesitate to answer.

 “Yes, I am Christian,” Bassem Herz Attalhah told his attackers and then immediately proclaimed his faith a second time in a loud voice: “Yes, I am Christian.”

 A Visible Reminder and Sign of Faith

 Bassem was on his way home from work in El-Arish, where he and his brother, Osama, had opened a mobile phone shop.
 He was with Osama and their neighbor and friend Mohamed when three men stopped them and asked Bassem to show them the wrist of his right hand.
-(Coptic Christians “wear” a small black tattoo of a cross on their right wrist–a visible reminder and sign of their faith and also a form of identification since many churches in Egypt station security at their doors to check that those entering are Christians).
+(Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Christians “wear” a small black tattoo of a cross on their right wrist–a visible reminder and sign of their faith and also a form of identification since many churches in Egypt station security at their doors to check that those entering are Christians).

 When the men saw the tattoo of the cross, they asked Bassem the fatal question.

 The men then asked Mohamed his name and made him show his wrist.
 When they saw he had no tattoo, he was allowed to leave.
 Then they turned to Osama, a common name, also among Muslims.
 They didn’t know he was Bassem’s brother.

 “Bassem told them that I had children,” Osama recalls.
 “They asked me to show them the wrist of my right hand and when they didn’t see any cross, they thought that I was Muslim.”
 (The men didn’t see the cross that Osama has tattooed on the top of his hand because it was hidden under his sleeve.)